kensanata/just-halberds/Just-Halberds.md

 going to fire bolt the orcs.
 If Fo Pi misses, the orcs get the initiative.
 They decide to grapple Fo Pi.
-Thus, the side with initiative determines what gets used in the attack and this constrains what the defenders can use.
+Thus, the side with initiative determines what gets used in the attack and this constrains what gets used in the defence.
 It's hard to imagine how one would use fire-magic and fire bolts against a bunch of grappling orcs.

-## Agreeing on special effects
+## Agreeing on results

-You can use special abilities to get add one when rolling your dice, as described above.
-In addition to that, they have special effects.
-The exact effects are determined at the table.
+When rolling dice, the profession, skill and special abilities used by both sides don't just add to the rolls, they also determine what happens in the game.
+The exact results are determined at the table.

 Let us return to Fo Pi, the fist-fighting fire-mage shooting a fire bolt at five orcs.
 You roll a seven and add two, so your result is nine.
-The orcs roll six and add one because they're tough warriors.
+The orcs also roll a seven but don't get to add anything because they hate magic.
 There is a difference of two.
 What does it mean?

-There's an clap;
-there's fore; an orc is flying backwards.
+*There's an clap; there's fore; an orc is flying backwards.
 He's not getting back up.
-He's dead.
+He's dead.*

 Fo Pi's player might think that the fire bolt ought to kill them all and challenges the result.
 Here's why I think one dead is good enough: